Skip to content

 • Any alteration requires engineering approval

-This rule exists because trusses are designed as a complete structural system, based only on the loads listed in the truss drawing — and nothing else.
+This rule exists because trusses are engineered as a complete structural system based on the loads listed in the original truss drawings.

-If a load is not listed, it was never part of the design.
+If a load is not listed in the design, it was never intended to be there.

 The Truth About “600-lb Rack Capacity”

-Many ceiling-mounted racks are advertised with ratings like:
+Many ceiling-mounted storage racks advertise ratings such as:

 • 400 lbs